 The state’s budget for housing will never be sufficient to meet the need, Green says.
 Its Medicaid budget, however, would benefit every time it deployed dollars to put a chronically homeless person into permanent housing.

 He thinks it will take legislators a while to warm to the idea, but he is encouraged by “very, very positive feedback” he has received.
-The Queen’s Health Systems, which provides more than 60 percent of care for homeless individuals seeking treatment, submitted written testimony in support of the bill.
+The Queen’s Health Systems, which provides more than 60 percent of care for homeless individuals seeking treatment, submitted written testimony in support of the legislation.
 In its testimony, the Hawaii Medical Association and the state’s Blue Cross and Blue Shield plan, expressed concern about a new mandate, but Green believes he will convince the insurer’s leaders that his idea will save money and improve people’s lives.

 “I said, ‘You and I know by name these very people — the 300 highest-spend individuals who don’t get any better and need our help to get better,’” he says.
 “They absolutely agreed.
 They have been working on social determinants of health.”